ahmedelgabri/dotfiles/README.md

 For sending mail:

-- An item with (for Gmail):
+- An item with:
-  - "Keychain Item Name": gmail.com
+  - "Keychain Item Name": fastmail.com
-  - "Account Name": username+mutt@gmail.com - An item with (for Gmail)
+  - "Account Name": username+mutt@fastmail.com

 **Repeat this for each account you want to add.**